jefdaj/electionguard-cardano/milestone2/pubsub1-ipfs/README.md

 - [ ] Is my top-level JSON `path` and `contents` format a rudimentary form of UnixFS?

-## Separate location tests

-The obvious way does NOT seem to work:

-- run two instances on different computers within the same (or different) LAN
-- transfer `new_cids.txt` out of band from one to the other
-- wait for the other's subscribers to pick up the files

-Not sure why yet.
-Maybe I need to make sure I have connectivity to a popular relay node?
-In any case it shouldn't be a problem in real elections, because 1) the admin can set up a nice cluster, and 2) enough people will be interested in pinning the files to make it more reliable.

 ## Usage

 First, build and start the containers.
 There should be one publisher (script + ipfs) and two subscribers (script + ipfs each).

 ```bash
 ./up.sh